gnosis/dx-docs/source/add-token-pair.md

 If everything went smoothly, you should now be able to execute it for real.
 Otherwise, the command will tell you what is the problem and what you need to do in order to solve it.

+> Please make sure that you provide the correct route to your token pair file.
+> This route should be relative to project root `dx-contracts`

 **4. Run the script without the dry-run**:
 ```bash